amit0365/tornado-nova-zku/Tornado Cash Nova notes.md

 Instead of hashing two random numbers in the commitment as in the Core version.
 The Nova upgrade uses three numbers: amount, public key and blinding.
 The blinding is a random number used instead of the secret in the previous version.

 The commitment is now computed by the hash of the three values mentioned above.
-Whereas the nullifier is the hash of commitment and the corresponding merkle path.
+Whereas the nullifier is the hash of commitment,the corresponding merkle path, and a signature of these two values with the private key.

 ```js